ericbigpanda/docs.bigpanda.io/_faqs/appdynamics-uninstall-custom-action.md

 * Remove the `<CONTROLLER INSTALL ROOT>/custom/actions/bigpanda-alert` directory.

-__Note__: The bigpanda-alert will remain in the custom actions drop down until the next custom actions reload.
+__Note__: `bigpanda-alert` will remain in the custom actions drop down until the next custom actions reload.